Everything you love about French onion soup is baked together in a scrumptious casserole. A wonderful side dish for any seasonal meal.

-- Sourdough bread - I love the tangy flavor and chewy texture of sourdough.
+- Sourdough bread: I love the tangy flavor and chewy texture of sourdough.
 French bread or Ciabatta can also be used.

-- Onions - I always reach for the yellow variety (such as Vidalia) when caramelizing onions, but white or red onions can also be used.
+- Onions: I always reach for the yellow variety (such as Vidalia) when caramelizing onions, but white or red onions can also be used.

 - Gruyere cheese is my favorite for its nutty flavor and good melting quality.
 Provolone and Fontina are also good options.
-Use freshly shredded cheese for the best flavor and melting quality.

 Please see the recipe card for the complete instructions and ingredient amounts.

-- Stir in toasted bread cubes.
+Step 5: Stir in Worcestershire sauce and vinegar.
+Taste and adjust salt and pepper as needed.
+Stir in toasted bread cubes.
 Add the beef broth and toss to combine.
 The bread should be moist but not soupy.
 Add more broth if necessary.
-(Image 5)

-- Bake at 375 degrees for 20-25 minutes until the cheese is golden brown and melted.
+Step 6: Stir in half of the cheese.
+Top the casserole with the remaining cheese.
+Bake at 375℉ for 20-25 minutes until the cheese is golden brown and melted.
 Serve.

 French onion soup is traditionally made with yellow onions and beef broth, while onion soup can include a variety of onions and broths.

-This soup pairs well with grilled sandwiches, steak or chicken dishes, fish, and roasted vegetables.
+French onion soup pairs well with grilled sandwiches, steak or chicken dishes, fish, and roasted vegetables.
 Try serving with steak and white cheddar panini or Italian chicken cutlets.

 The caramelized onions can be made 2-3 days in advance and stored in the refrigerator.
 You can also toast the bread cubes 2-3 days in advance and store them in an airtight container at room temperature.
 Combine the ingredients when ready to bake.